Chapter 14

 Translation

-Look for it and it cannot be seen — its name is "the invisible."
-Listen for it and it cannot be heard — its name is "the inaudible."
-Grasp for it and it cannot be caught — its name is "the intangible."
-These three cannot be fathomed further; therefore they merge and become one.
+Look for it and it cannot be seen — call it the invisible.
+Listen for it and it cannot be heard — call it the inaudible.
+Reach for it and it cannot be caught — call it the intangible.
+These three cannot be fathomed further; they merge and become one.

 Its rising is not bright.
 Its sinking is not dark.
-Ceaselessly, ceaselessly — it cannot be named, and returns again to nothing.
+On and on, an unbroken thread — it cannot be named, and returns again to nothing.

-This is called the shape without shape, the image without image.
-This is called the elusive and obscure.
+This is the shape without shape, the image without image — the elusive, the unfathomable.
 Approach it and you cannot see its face.
 Follow it and you cannot see its back.

 Hold fast to the ancient Dao to master all that the present holds.
-To know the ancient beginning -- this is called the thread of Dao.
+To know the ancient beginning — this is the guiding thread of Dao.

 Word Notes